lehaBay/php-di/README.md

 # PHP Dependency Injector

 Simple and fast Dependency Injector.
-It support autowire and autoloading (can automatically load classes that are not in configuration)
+It supports autowire and autoloading (can automatically load classes that are not defined in configuration)

-It does not support annotations because it seems unreasonable
+The main job of Dependency Injector is to Inject Dependencies (whoa!) not to configure every single class(service).

+Really, that can be very annoying to add every new class to to the configuration and that's where **autoloading** come.

+If you have class with constructor that have **proper typehints** for all required parameters **then no configuration needed**, just go get this class by it's full name from the DependencyInjector.
+Just make sure autoloading is on(which is by default).

+This method has very **small performance overhead** (same as using autowire)

+Of course if some configuration needed it can be done

 # Easy to install with **composer**